MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

 ## <a name="re-encrypt"></a>Re-enable Azure Data Encryption on the disk

-If you cannot find the BEK volume, try the following method to re-enable Disk encryption for the encrypted disk:
+If you cannot find the BEK volume, try the following method to re-enable Disk encryption for the encrypted disk.
+This method only applies to the managed disk.

-1. If the source VM’s encrypted OS disk is a managed disk, follow the steps in Create the repair VM to attach a copy of the locked disk to a repair VM.
+1. Create the repair VM to attach a copy of the locked disk to a repair VM.
+For more information, see [Troubleshoot a Linux VM by attaching the OS disk to a repair VM ](troubleshoot-recovery-disks-portal-linux.md).

-   If the process of creating a new repair VM together with an attached encrypted disk hangs or fails, you can first create the VM without attaching the encrypted disk.
+   If the process of creating a new repair VM when you attach the encrypted disk, you can create the VM without attaching the encrypted disk.
 After the repair VM is created, attach the encrypted disk to the VM through the Azure portal.

-1. In the Azure portal, navigate to the Disks blade for the repair VM.
+1. In the Azure portal, navigate to the Disks blade of the repair VM.

 1. At the top menu, click Additional Settings.